Vininhos/GraphQL-API/README.md

    }
    ```

-Inside **Bruno Requests** folder, there's some queries builded with [Bruno]([GitHub - usebruno/bruno: Opensource IDE For Exploring and Testing Api&#39;s (lightweight alternative to postman/insomnia)](https://github.com/usebruno/bruno)).
+Inside **Bruno Requests** folder, there's some queries builded with [Bruno](https://github.com/usebruno/bruno).
 You can use this tool to test even more the GraphQL API.